 - Document the successes and challenges of various housing-related policies, and identify best practices for HIV and housing programs, services and policies so they may better meet the needs of PLHIV;

-- Mobilize research findings on HIV and housing in BC into actionable policy recommendations in order to improve ASO’s and other community-based organizations’ ability to deliver programs and services.
+- Mobilize research findings on HIV and housing in BC into actionable policy recommendations in order to improve community-based organizations’ ability to deliver programs and services.

-Between January and May 2014, a subcommittee collaborated on four interview guides using a participatory approach to research method development.
-The interview guides now contain over 200 open-ended questions, prompts, and visual research activities, and full ethics approval was granted by the University of Victoria in July of 2014.
+2014: Development of four interview guides using a participatory approach to research method development.
+The guides contain over 200 open-ended questions, prompts, and visual research activities.
+Full ethics approval was granted by the University of Victoria in July of 2014.

-In 2015, three site coordinators – Prince George, Kamloops, and Greater Vancouver – began the process of interviewing 125 people living with HIV.
+2015: Three site coordinators – Prince George, Kamloops, and Greater Vancouver – began the process of interviewing people living with HIV.
 The participants were interviewed again in 2016 to see how things had changed for them over the course of the year.
-As well, service providers and decision makers from the three communities were interviewed in 2016 to explore the various housing needs and pressures faced by different regions of the province.
-Given the project’s community-grounded research objectives, it is hoped and anticipated that this study will impact housing programs and policies in BC, promoting greater access to suitable, affordable and culturally appropriate housing services.

 The Pacific AIDS Network would like to thank the Canadian Institute for Health Research for a Catalyst Grant to complete Phase I and an HIV/AIDS CBR Operating Grant for Phase II of this study.
 We would also like to thank the CIHR Centre for REACH for their support.